-As part of its routine oversight, the Staff performs a monthly review of the Over and Under Recovery of Alabama Power's energy costs.
-At September 30, 2017, the accumulated over/under recovered energy cost balance was \$0.00.
+As part of its routine oversight, the Staff performs a monthly review of the Over and Under Recovery of APC's energy-related costs.
+At September 30, 2018, the accumulated over/under recovered energy cost balance was \$99,818,873 under-recovered.